 A geological repository is constructed underground, usually at a depth of several hundreds of meters or more below the surface in a stable host rock.

 In Canada, there are two long-term radioactive waste management initiatives underway that may result in the construction of geological repositories.

 The first is Ontario Power Generation’s deep geologic repository for low-and intermediate-level radioactive waste from the Bruce, Pickering and Darlington nuclear generating stations.

 The second is the Nuclear Waste Management Organization’s Adaptive Phased Management initiative for the long-term management of Canada’s used nuclear fuel.

 CNSC regulatory research

-Since 1978, the CNSC has been involved in independent and internationally collaborative research focusing on long-term safety issues related to the disposal of radioactive waste and used nuclear fuel in sedimentary rock.
+Since 1978, the CNSC has been involved in independent and internationally collaborative research focusing on long-term safety issues related to the disposal of radioactive waste and used nuclear fuel in both crystalline and sedimentary rock formations.
 Geological repositories rely on multiple barriers (for example, the waste form, container, engineered seals, and host rock) for the long-term containment and isolation of radioactive waste.
 Therefore, the CNSC’s research program looks at the long-term performance of those barriers.